falcosecurity/falco-website/content/en/docs/rules/style-guide.md

 ### Naming

 Choose a concise title that summarizes the essence of the rule's purpose.
+Rule's name must start with an upper-case letter.
+For `macro` and `list`, use lowercase_separated_by_underscores, for example, `kernel_module_load`.

 ### Description

 Aligning with Falco's rules maturity and adoption [framework](https://github.com/falcosecurity/rules/blob/main/proposals/20230605-rules-adoption-management-maturity-framework.md#rules-maturity-framework), it is encouraged to not just include a longer description of what the rule detects but also to give advice on how to tune this rule and reduce possible noise.
 If applicable, elaborate on how to correlate the rule with other rules or data sources for incident response.
 However, keep them concise.
+The description should end with a period.

 ### Condition Syntax

 These recommendations prioritize performance impact while maintaining a consistent style for better understanding and easier customization.
 This approach ensures more manageable maintenance of the rules in the long run.

-We explain the high level principles using example rules or snippets.
+We explain the high-level principles using example rules or snippets.

 - Each upstream Falco rule must include an `evt.type` filter; otherwise, you will get a warning.